Bridging Distribution Shift and AI Safety: Conceptual and Methodological Synergies: Background

 \subsection{Notations}

 Since this paper is organized from the perspective of distribution shift, we begin by introducing common notations for distribution shift.
-Unless otherwise specified, we consider the task of predicting the label \(Y\) from the input variable \(X\), and we denote the ranges of random variables with calligraphic letters.
+Unless otherwise specified, we consider the task of predicting the label \(Y\) from the input variable \(X\).
 The prediction model is denoted by \(f\).
 When necessary, we view \(f\) as a composition of a feature extractor \(\Phi\) and a prediction head (also called a classifier) \(\omega\), i.e., \(f = \omega \circ \Phi\).

 Within the context of distribution shift, we introduce a domain (also known as environment\footnote{In this paper, domain and environment are used interchangeably.
 We will use the term that fits the specific context or convention.}) variable \(E\) indexing any possible domain.
 It is typically assumed that the training data are drawn from a source domain \(e_s\) with joint distribution \(P(X,Y\mid E=e_s)\), while the test data are drawn from a target domain \(e_t\) with joint distribution \(P(X,Y\mid E=e_t)\).
 Under this formulation, the distribution shift between the training and test domains can be expressed as